MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_windows.md

 > [!NOTE]
 > You can install any edition of Visual Studio, including the Community edition.

-WHen installing Visual Studio, the following workloads are required depending on your desired [target platform(s)](~/platforms.md):
+When installing Visual Studio, the following workloads are required depending on your desired [target platform(s)](~/platforms.md):

 * .NET desktop development (mandatory for all platforms)
 * Mobile Development with .NET (optional, if you wish to target Android, iOS, or iPadOS)